TsZone0/JDBC-NOTES/README.md

 5. **Process Results:** Handle the query results using `ResultSet`.

+## JDBC Components

+In addition to the JDBC drivers, there are several other components that make up the JDBC API, including:

+	** DriverManager Class **
+	* Connection interface
+	* Statement and PreparedStatement interfaces
+	* ResultSet interface

+These components work together to provide a powerful and flexible API for working with databases in Java.

 ## SQL Queries

 SQL (Structured Query Language) is used to interact with databases.
 Common SQL queries include: